d12frosted/elpa-mirror/gnu/denote-readme.txt

 10. Automatically rename Denote buffers
 ..
 1. The `denote-rename-buffer-format' option
 11. Use Org dynamic blocks
 ..
-1. Org dynamic blocks to insert links or backlinks
+1. Org dynamic blocks to insert links
 ..
+2. The Org dynamic block to insert missing links only
+..
+3. The Org dynamic block to insert backlinks
-2. Org dynamic block to insert file contents
+..
+4. Org dynamic block to insert file contents
+..
+5. Org dynamic block to insert Org files as headings
 12. Sort files by component
+..
+1. Configure what extra prompts `denote-sort-dired' issues
+..
+2. Define a sorting function per component
+.....
+1. Sort signatures that include Luhmann-style sequences
 13. Keep a journal or diary
 ..
 1. Journaling with a timer
 14. Minibuffer histories